geotools/geotools/docs/user/library/main/filter.rst

   The isFullySupportedFilterVisitor is very complete:

-  * ensure that your Id filters make sense (ie if you are using FeatureIds for Features; or ObjectId is for objects)
+  * ensure that your Id filters make sense (i.e. if you are using FeatureIds for Features; or ObjectId is for objects)
   * For a logical filter (like NOT, AND and OR) it will check each child filter
   * For a function it will that the function is defined, and that all the arguments are supported